Addiction in Family Systems

 • chronic instability

-People may use addiction to temporarily manage:
+People may use addiction to temporarily regulate:

 • anxiety